eshaiju/eshaiju.github.io/source/_posts/2014-07-27-deploying-ruby-on-rails-application-to-cloud-application-platform-openshift.markdown

 bundle exec rake db:migrate RAILS_ENV="production"
 {%endcodeblock%}

- If you want to associate your own domain name eg. (www.yourdomain.com) with your openshift rails app url then you will need to create url alias as shown below
+ If you want to associate your own domain name eg. (www.yourdomain.com) with your Openshift rails application URL then you will need to create URL alias as shown below
 {%codeblock %}
 rhc alias add railsapp www.yourdomain.com
 {%endcodeblock%}